Bardas Phokas the Younger: First rebellion

 Bardas was a scion of the Phokas family, the most prominent Byzantine aristocratic clan in the 10th century.
 His father Leo Phokas the Younger was a curopalates and brother to the Emperor Nikephoros II Phokas.
 Even as a young man, Bardas gained a reputation for his great expertise in the science of war:

 According to the historians, this man Bardas reminded people of his uncle, the emperor Nikephoros, for he was always wrapped in gloom, and watchful, capable of foreseeing all eventualities, of comprehending everything at a glance.
 Far from being ignorant of warlike manoeuvres, he was thoroughly versed in every type of siege warfare, every trick of ambush, every tactic of pitched battle.
 In the matter of physical prowess, moreover, Bardas was more energetic and virile than Sclerus.
 Any man who received a blow from his hand was dead straightway, and whole armies trembled even when he shouted from afar. — Michael Psellos, Chronographia.

 If his military career was quick to peak, it was even quicker to collapse.
 Upon his uncle's death in 969, Phokas and his family rebelled against the new emperor and their own cousin, John I Tzimiskes.
 Bardas was proclaimed emperor by troops stationed at Caesarea, but their rebellion was extinguished by another skilled commander, Bardas Skleros.
 Phokas and his relatives were captured and exiled to the island of Chios, where he would spend the following seven years.

 Phokas versus Skleros

 Clash between the armies of Skleros and Phokas, miniature from the Madrid Skylitzes.

 In 978 Bardas was delivered from his prison cell by the eunuch Basil Lekapenos, Basil II's uncle and de facto regent.
 He was dispatched in disguise to his native Cappadocia to stir up the local aristocracy against Skleros, who had revolted against imperial authorities and advanced to the Hellespont.
-Despite several initial setbacks, and with the assistance of a Georgian army led by Tornikios, Phokas eventually suppressed the revolt, gaining victory in single combat with Skleros.
+Despite several initial setbacks, and with the assistance of a Georgian army led by John Tornikios, Phokas eventually suppressed the revolt, gaining victory in single combat with Skleros.
 For his vital services to the crown, he was rewarded with a coveted office of Domestic of the Scholae and at once led the Byzantine armies to reconquer Aleppo from the Saracens.
 Later, to quote Psellos, "he was given the privilege of a triumph and took his place among the personal friends of his sovereign."